-3.1.3 When there is disagreement about the legal and/or customary rights affected by management activities, The Organization attempts, through culturally appropriate engagement, to reach agreement on an interim scope of rights to be recognized and upheld.
+- 5. Areas where rights are contested between Indigenous Peoples, governments and/or others. - 3.1.3 When there is disagreement about the legal and/or customary rights affected by management activities, The Organization attempts, through culturally appropriate engagement, to reach agreement on an interim scope of rights to be recognized and upheld.
 This process is conducted in good faith, documented and available at the time of audit.
-(Add)

-Meaningful relationships that support long-term and culturally appropriate engagement are fostered through dialogue that, in the beginning, may require persistent and sincere attempts to meet with Indigenous Peoples as identified in Indicator 3.1.1 and discuss the nature and scope of the Iegal and customary rights that may be impacted by management activities.
-The Organization may need to work with FSC Canada and their certifying body to provide background materials on FSC certification and processes.
+The intent of Indicator 3.1.3 is to support the development and maintenance of meaningful relationships that support long-term and culturally appropriate engagement that is fostered through dialogue.
+In the beginning, it may be helpful for The Organization to make persistent and sincere attempts to meet with Indigenous Peoples identified in Indicator 3.1.1 and discuss the nature and scope of the legal and customary rights that may be impacted by management activities.

-For private Land: If legal and/or customary rights are asserted without evidence and private land owners determine through impact assessment that the negative impacts of the assertion are too high, the right to private property may be weighed against the rights of Indigenous Peoples.
+For private Land: In situations where legal and/or customary rights are asserted by Indigenous Peoples (identified in Indicator 3.1.1) without evidence, and private land owners determine through impact assessment that the negative impacts of the assertion are too high, the right to private property may be weighed against the rights of Indigenous Peoples.

-- 3.1.4 Legal and customary rights that may be impacted by management activities on specific areas of the Management Unit are identified and a summary of means by which these rights, and contested rights, may be addressed is provided by The Organization.
-(Add) - 3.2 The Organization shall recognize and uphold the legal and customary rights of Indigenous Peoples to maintain control over management activities within or related to the Management Unit to the extent necessary to protect their rights, resources and lands and territories.
+- 3.1.4 Legal and/or customary rights that may be impacted by management activities on specific areas of the Management Unit are identified, and a summary of the means by which these rights, and contested rights, may be addressed is provided by The Organization. - 3.2 The Organization shall recognize and uphold the legal and customary rights of Indigenous Peoples to maintain control over management activities within or related to the Management Unit to the extent necessary to protect their rights, resources and lands and territories.
 Delegation by Indigenous Peoples of control over management activities to third parties requires Free, Prior and Informed Consent.
-(C3.1 and 3.2 P&C V4) - 3.2.1 Prior to management activities and through a mutually agreed on culturally appropriate engagement process, it is determined how Indigenous Peoples can participate in management planning, both strategic and/or operational, to the extent necessary to protect their rights, resources, lands and territories.
-(Adapt) - 3.2.2 IGI (Drop) - 3.2.2 Culturally appropriate support for Indigenous Peoples participation in management planning is provided.
-(Add) - 3.2.3 The legal and customary rights of Indigenous Peoples affected by management activities identified in Indicator 3.1.4 are recognized and upheld.
-Where evidence exists that legal and customary rights of Indigenous Peoples related to management activities have been violated, the situation is corrected, if necessary, through culturally appropriate engagement and/or through the dispute resolution process as required in Criterion 1.6.
-(Adapt)
+(C3.1 and 3.2 P&C V4) - 3.2.1 Prior to management activities and through a mutually agreed upon culturally appropriate engagement process, it is determined when, where and how Indigenous Peoples can participate in management planning, both strategic and/or operational, to the extent necessary to protect their rights, resources, lands and territories. - 3.2.2 Culturally appropriate support for Indigenous Peoples participation in management planning is provided. - 3.2.3 The legal and/or customary rights of Indigenous Peoples affected by management activities identified in Indicator 3.1.4 are recognized and upheld. - 3.2.4 Where evidence exists that legal and/or customary rights of Indigenous Peoples related to management activities have been violated, the situation is corrected, if necessary, through culturally appropriate engagement and/or through the dispute resolution process as required in Criterion 1.6. - 3.2.5 Free, Prior and Informed Consent is obtained prior to management activities that affect the rights identified in Indicator 3.1.4 through a process that:

-- 3.2.4 Free, Prior and Informed Consent is obtained prior to management activities that affect the rights identified in Indicator 3.1.4 through a process that: - 1.
-Engages the Indigenous Peoples in the assessment of the economic, social and environmental values of the forest management resource; - 2.
+- 1. Engages the Indigenous Peoples in the assessment of the economic, social and environmental values of the forest management resource; - 2.
 Documents an approach to identifying the goals and aspirations of affected rights holders related to management activities; - 3.
 Includes a mutually agreed upon dispute resolution process; - 4.
 Supports dialogue regarding the rights and responsibilities of Indigenous Peoples to the resource; - 5.
-Informs affected Indigenous Peoples of their right to withhold consent or modify consent to the proposed management activities to the extent necessary to protect rights, resources, lands and territories; and - 6.
-Supports decision making by affected Indigenous Peoples that is free of coercion, manipulation or intimidation.
+Informs affected Indigenous Peoples of their right to withhold consent or modify consent to the proposed management activities to the extent necessary to protect their rights, resources, lands and territories; and - 6.
+Supports decision-making by affected Indigenous Peoples that is free of coercion, manipulation or intimidation.